 “Uncle Randy, I just saw a cat under the log-holder.”

-So to help us celebrate the Fourth of July we had a scrawny black-and-white mother who herded four mainly-black offspring.
-This batch succeeded the five or so groundhog pups that once crowded the covered landing by our screened-in porch, maybe taking shelter from hawks.
-Successors also to Tuxedo, whose game leg made its home here for eight weeks until it was placed by Darcy, the Cat Lady.
-She earns that nickname not because of any resemblance to the whip-carrying burglar of the comic book but because of her almost heroic devotion to placing and otherwise caring for homeless felines.
-Ours seemed to have been dropped off by Anonymous—maybe the same person who scraped our fender in a parking lot.
+So to help us celebrate the Fourth of July we had a scrawny black-and-white mother who herded four mainly-ebony offspring.
+These squatters succeeded the cat Tuxedo, whose game leg made its home here for eight weeks until it was placed in someone’s home by Darcy, the Cat Lady.
+(She earns that nickname not for any resemblance to the whip-packing burglar of the comic book, but because of her devotion to placing and otherwise caring for homeless felines.)
+All of our cats seemed to have been dropped off by Anonymous.

-I tell the clerk at one store that I have just made a super deal: someone leaves four cats and I buy the food.
+I tell a store’s clerk that I have just made a super deal: someone leaves four cats and I buy the food.
 “I have eleven,” she replies; “People drop them off.”
-Another clerk told me she has taken home a border collie that was left in the parking lot.
-By now our own castaways were on their way to plumpness.
+Another clerk tells me she has taken home a border collie that was left in the parking lot.
+By now our own castaways are on their way to plumpness.

-Our own ethics being flexible, we left a radio and a pair of pants outside the donation center for Angels in the Attic and filched a couple of bowls from the drop-off station for Angels in the Attic.
-Then we bought flea collars for the kittens, dry food, litter-pan-liner-scooper, and a can of sardines to help get the mother spayed.
+Our own ethics being flexible, we filched a couple of bowls from the drop-off point at Angels in the Attic and in return left a radio and a pair of pants.
+Then we bought flea collars for the kittens, dry food, litter-pan-liner-scooper–and a can of sardines as a lure to get the mother spayed.
 Although the kittens were less and less standoffish, the mother would zip away at the slightest attempt to inveigle her.
 At someone’s hint, we stuck one redolent fish at the end of the havahart© cage-trap we had used for squirrels in South Carolina.
 Early in the morning I took the panicked animal to the meet the Humane Society truck bound for Roanoke.
 The drivers kindly let it ride up front away from the barking dogs.
-That night I picked up my cat, who then twisted around in the carport licking its mysterious stitches.
+That same night I picked up my cat, who then twisted around in the carport licking its mysterious stitches.

 Eventually two of the kittens were shipped to our daughter’s temporary digs.
 Lady, however, mewed in what seemed like distress at their forced departure.
-After a while, however, Katie’s partner brought them back after a contretemps that involved urine.
+After a while, however, Katie’s partner brought them back after a contretemps that involved urine and upholstery.
 Somehow, to our deep gratitude, Val and Darcy were able to place them.

 So when the felines appeared, an unknown door cracked sideways from our expected routine.
-A passage led us to a series of relationships–between humans and animals, among animals, among humans, within an animal, and within humans.Would anybody like a kitten,” I ask at the Food Lion.
-Replies an unknown customer, laughing: “I get the neighborhood cats.”
+It opened to a series of relationships–between humans and animals, among animals, among humans, within an animal, and within humans.Would anybody like a kitten?”
+I ask at the grocery store.
+In reply an unknown customer laughs: “I get the neighborhood cats.”
 Our friend Ken grins as he strokes the front of his neck: “I had to give up eating them because the fur got caught in my throat.”
 Reports a nearby acquaintance: “I refused to take my sister’s cat, which she was allergic to, so if I took this one, she’d kill me.”

 Petting a kitten at 7 p.m. in the August shade, I noticed to my pleasure that the fir was sun-warmed.
 But Mama had fleas and would never accept a collar.
 We would rub the kittens’ tummies and spines, but sometimes they would almost scratch and bite.
 I finally noticed the white blaze on the nose of one of them that made it unique.